neopixl/PixlLogger/README.md

 ![Logo](https://raw.github.com/neopixl/PixlLogger/master/Sample/PixlLogger/res/drawable-xxhdpi/small.png ) PixlLogger
 ==========

-The better way to log your application ! (tags are setted alone !)
+The better way to log your Android application ! (tags are setted alone !)

 PixlLogger is an extract of the framework Droid Parts